Abdominal surface anatomy can be described when viewed from in front of the abdomen in 2 ways:

 The anterolateral ligament of the knee (ALL) is a ligament that is thought to aid with rotational stability of the knee joint.
 Some think that its presence (or reconstruction) may result in better outcomes from ACL stabilisation surgery 2.
 The ligament has also been implied in Segond fractures 3...

-The apophysis (pl: apophyses) is a normal bony outgrowth that arises from a separate ossification centre and fuses with the bone in course of time.
+The apophyses (singular: apophysis) are the normal bony outgrowths that arise from separate ossification centres and eventually fuse with the bone in time.
 The apophysis is a site of tendon or ligament attachment, as compared to the epiphysis which contributes to a joint.

 The apophysis of the proximal 5th metatarsal lies laterally and is oriented longitudinally parallel to the shaft.